Pauline Gaston

 Pauline Marie Monique Mandanas Gaston (born August 27, 1997) is a Filipino volleyball athlete.
 She played with Ateneo Lady Eagles collegiate women's University team.
 She currently plays for the Chery Tiggo Crossovers in the Premier Volleyball League.

+Career

+Ponggay Gaston played for the Ateneo De Manila University collegiate women's University team alongside her sister Therese Gaston.
+She also represented the Ateneo in the UAAP beach volleyball championships in 2019.